secworks/sha1/README.md

 32-bit registers that are updated in sync with the round processing.
 The total latency/message block is 82 cycles.

-There is a top level wrapper that provides a 32-bit memory like interface for easy integration into a System on Chip (SoC).
+There are top level wrappers that provides interface for easy integration into a System on Chip (SoC).
 This interface contains mesage block and digest registers to allow a host to load the next block while the current block is being processed.

 The implementation also includes a functional model written in Python.